 Frequently Asked Questions

-Below you'll find answers to commonly asked questions about the Millennium Cohort Study (MCS).
+Below you'll find answers to commonly asked questions about the Millennium Cohort Study.
 You can either browse by topic area or use the search box to find specific information.

-This DoD-sponsored project is conducted at the Naval Health Research Center (NHRC) in San Diego, CA.
+This project, mandated by Congress and sponsored by the DoD, is conducted at the Naval Health Research Center in San Diego, CA.

 Report Control Symbol #DD-HA(AR)2106